elle-miller/elle-miller.github.io/_posts/2025-11-04-tactilerl.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Equations
+  - name: Part 1: Human Side to the Research
     # if a section has subsections, you can add them as follows:
     subsections:
-      - name: Example Child Subsection 1
-      - name: Example Child Subsection 2
-  - name: Citations
-  - name: Footnotes
-  - name: Code Blocks
-  - name: Interactive Plots
-  - name: Layouts
-  - name: Other Typography?
+      - name: Why Study Tactile RL?

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.